DETAILED ACTION

 Consider claims 1, and 14, Olivieri clearly shows and discloses a system, and a method for monitoring quality of a conferencing session between a plurality of participant devices (abstract, fig. 1-3, and paragraph 0003), the method comprising: monitoring one or more data streams of the conferencing session, wherein the conferencing session comprises one or more components of an audio component, a video component, or a shared content component (the audio difficulties monitoring engine of the audio or video conferencing system server complex (106) determines a number of audio difficulties data communications (205) that are received from the various participants) (paragraphs: 0052 and 0070 and fig. 2 and fig. 3 ); determining presenter contextual information for media transmitted over the one or more data streams by a presenter device of the plurality of participant devices (sufficient number of audio difficulties data communications must be received from a sufficient number of conferencing system terminal devices before suggesting to the presenter that the problem may be due to their conferencing system terminal device 104 or its connection to the network 105) (paragraphs: 0033, 0062-0063 and 0071; fig. 2 and fig. 3); identifying a mismatch between the presenter contextual information and a first participant contextual information for a first participant device of the plurality of participant devices (determines whether the plurality of audio difficulties data communications exceed a predefined audio difficulty communication threshold) (paragraphs: 0033, 0059, 0071-0073); devices, wherein identifying the mismatch comprises using a machine learning model to identify a semantic inconsistency based on the one or more components of the conferencing session (a user may employ the user interface devices (1003) of the server complex (106) to enter various parameters, constructs, rules, and/or paradigms that instruct or otherwise guide the process engines in detecting contextual information. the process engines can comprise an artificial neural network or other similar technology in one or more embodiments) (paragraphs: 0052 and 0070, and 1032- 0133); and providing a mismatch notification to the presenter device for an identified mismatch (communication device of the conferencing system terminal device 101 to transmit an audio difficulties data communication 205 across the network 105.
 The one or more processors of the conferencing system terminal device 101 may cause the communication device of the conferencing system terminal device 101 to transmit the audio difficulties data communication 205 across the network 105 to the other conferencing system terminal devices engaged in the videoconference) (paragraphs: 0033,0052 0063, 0073, audio difficulties response data communication 210); however, Olivieri does not disclose another example for monitoring one or more data streams of the conferencing session.

-In the same field of endeavor, Carter clearly specifically discloses wherein identifying the mismatch comprises using a machine learning model to identify a semantic inconsistency based on a comparison between a semantic relevance between the presenter contextual information and the first participant contextual information (comparing an audio stream within the received communications stream with a video stream within the received communications stream; and (b) determining at least a subset of the one or more quality factors based on the comparing; User-A's client device determines whether the video quality is poor based on feedback received from User-C. In some implementations, User-A's client device determines whether the video quality is poor by comparing it to the video quality for other participants.
-FIG. 4H further shows warning 416 including a text communications affordance 418 for enabling User-A to communicate with Users B and C via text) (abstract, col. 12, lines 5-25, col. 13, line 8-24 and fig. 4E, fig. 8B, labels: 814-824)
+In the same field of endeavor, Carter clearly specifically discloses wherein identifying the mismatch comprises using a machine learning model to identify a semantic inconsistency at least in part by determining that a semantic relevance between the presenter contextual information and the first participant contextual information is below a relevance threshold (comparing an audio stream within the received communications stream with a video stream within the received communications stream; and (b) determining at least a subset of the one or more quality factors based on the comparing; User-A's client device determines whether the video quality is poor by comparing it to the video quality for other participants. the output meter 412 includes qualitative threshold indicators 413 and 415.
+In some implementations, the region below the qualitative threshold indicator 413 is labeled as “poor” quality.
+In some implementations, the region between the qualitative threshold indicators 413 and 415 is labeled “moderate” quality.
+FIG. 4H further shows warning 416 including a text communications affordance 418 for enabling User-A to communicate with Users B and C via text) (abstract, col. 12, lines 5-25, col. 13, line 8-24 and fig. 4E, col. 11, lines 53-66; col. 12, line 47-65 and fig. 4G, label 414; fig. 8B, labels: 814-824)

 Therefore, it would have been obvious to a person of ordinary skill in the art at the time the invention was made to incorporate the teaching of Carter into teaching of Olivieri for the purpose of providing more examples for monitoring one or more data streams of the conferencing session.